Medical Schools That Accept Low GPA

 Medical College of Georgia at Augusta University, GA

-Augusta University’s Medical College of Georgia demands a 3.84 GPA, and the acceptance rate is a little over seven percent.
+Medical College of Georgia is one of the medical schools that accept low GPAs.
+Augusta University’s Medical College of Georgia demands a 3.65 GPA, and the acceptance rate is a little over 7.64 percent.

 University of Mississippi School of Medicine, MS

-The University of Mississippi School of Medicine has a median GPA acceptance of 3.77 with an acceptance rate of just over 37 percent.
-However, this university only accepts candidates within the state of Mississippi: international and out-of-state students can’t apply.
+The University of Mississippi is another medical school that accepts low GPA.
+The University of Mississippi School of Medicine accepts students who have a GPA of 3.7.
+The acceptance rate of the school is approximately 37%.
+However, this university only accepts candidates within the state of Mississippi: international and out-of-state medical students can’t apply.

 Mercer University School of Medicine, GA

-Mercer University School of Medicine requires a 3.68, with an acceptance rate of slightly over 10 percent.
-Only applicants in the state Georgia can apply: MU doesn’t accept international and out-of-state students.
+Mercer University School of Medicine is another college of medicine on our list that accepts low GPA.
+Mercer University School of Medicine requires a 3.0, with an acceptance rate of slightly over 9.97 percent.
+Only applicants in the state of Georgia can apply: MU doesn’t accept international and out-of-state students.

 American University School of Medicine, Aruba